sympy/scipy-2016-tutorial/source/tutorial.rst

 a sufficiently small numer where `f` has an inflexion point.
 After that, values of `f` increase very rapidly, which may suggest that the actual limit is ``+\inf``.
 It seems that our initial guess is wrong.
-However, for now we still can't draw any conclusions about behaviour of `f`, because if we take even smaller numbers we may reach other points of inflection.
+However, for now we still can't draw any conclusions about behavior of `f`, because if we take even smaller numbers we may reach other points of inflection.

 The mpmath library implements a function for computing numerical limits